Historically black colleges and universities: Current status

-In 2015, the share of black students attending HBCUs had dropped to 9% of the total number of black students enrolled in degree-granting institutions nationwide.
-This figure is a decline from the 13% of black students who enrolled in an HBCU in 2000 and 17% who enrolled in 1980.
-This is a result of desegregation, rising incomes and increased access to financial aid, which has created more college options for black students.
+In 2015, the share of Black students attending HBCUs had dropped to 9% of the total number of Black students enrolled in degree-granting institutions nationwide.
+This figure is a decline from the 13% of Black students who enrolled in an HBCU in 2000 and 17% who enrolled in 1980.
+This is a result of desegregation, rising incomes and increased access to financial aid, which has created more college options for Black students.

-The percentages of bachelor's and master's degrees awarded to black students by HBCUs has decreased over time.
-HBCUs awarded 35% of the bachelor's degrees and 21% of the master's degrees earned by blacks in 1976–77, compared with the 14% and 6% respectively of bachelor's and master's degrees earned by blacks in 2014–15.
-Additionally, the percentage of black doctoral degree recipients who received their degrees from HBCUs was lower in 2014–15 (12%) than in 1976–77 (14%).
+The percentages of bachelor's and master's degrees awarded to Black students by HBCUs has decreased over time.
+HBCUs awarded 35% of the bachelor's degrees and 21% of the master's degrees earned by Black students in 1976–77, compared with the 14% and 6% respectively of bachelor's and master's degrees earned by Black students in 2014–15.
+Additionally, the percentage of Black doctoral degree recipients who received their degrees from HBCUs was lower in 2014–15 (12%) than in 1976–77 (14%).

 The number of total students enrolled at an HBCU rose by 32% between 1976 and 2015, from 223,000 to 293,000.
 Total enrollment in degree-granting institutions nationwide increased by 81%, from 11 million to 20 million, in the same period.

-Although HBCUs were originally founded to educate black students, their diversity has increased over time.
-In 2015, students who were either white, Hispanic, Asian or Pacific Islander, or Native American made up 22% of total enrollment at HBCUs, compared with 15% in 1976.
+Although HBCUs were originally founded to educate Black students, their diversity has increased over time.
+In 2015, students who were either White, Hispanic, Asian or Pacific Islander, or Native American made up 22% of total enrollment at HBCUs, compared with 15% in 1976.

-In 2006, the National Center for Education Statistics released a study showing that HBCUs had a $10.2 billion positive impact on the nation's economy with 35% coming from the multiplier effect.

-There are also developments in how African Americans may choose or not choose an HBCU.
-HBCUs are at risk of losing ground in terms of quality of their applicants as well.
-The current admission policies of predominately White institutions (PWIs) ensure that qualified applicants of any color are accepted and most top institutions actively recruit minority students.
-Well qualified minority students are often the target of frenzied competition (Cross, 2007).
-This competition is reflected in the inducements offered by PWIs to qualified Black applicants, most notably monetary incentives, which many students and their parents find too attractive to pass up.
-For this reason and others, fewer Black undergraduates are choosing to attend HBCUs, this figure has gradually declined to 22% as of 2002 (U.S. Department of Education, 2004).
-This dwindling percentage, coupled with opportunities at PWIs, have led some to speculate whether the HBCU has outlived its purpose and lost its relevance for Black youth (Lemelle, 2002; Sowell 1993; Suggs, 1997b).
+HBCUS may struggle to complete with predominantly White schools in recruiting high-achieving Black students.
+In an attempt to correct for racial disparities, many predominantly White institutions actively seek out and court high-achieving students of color.
+These schools may extend scholarships or other incentives to prospective students beyond what HBCUs can offer.